Collection inventory

 Biographical History

-Alexander Del Mar (1836-1926) was an American mining engineer, economist, author, and historian, who served as the director of the Bureau of Statistics from 1866 to 1869.
+Alexander Del Mar (1836-1926) was an American mining engineer, economist, author, politician, and historian.

-Born in New York on August 9, 1836, the oldest son of Jacques and Belle Del Mar, Del Mar's spent some of his adolescence in England and Spain.
+Born in New York on August 9, 1836, the oldest son of Jacques and Belle Del Mar, Del Mar spent some of his adolescence in England and Spain.
 He attended the Madrid School of Mines, while in London he stayed with his uncle, Manuel Del Mar, an author.

 A student of history and political economy, Del Mar served as the director of the Bureau of Statistics from 1866 to 1869.
 The Bureau was charged with compiling relevant statistics for the government, a task which previously fell to the Treasury and State departments.
 After this position, Del Mar undertook various pursuits including joining the Liberal Republican Party and attending the International Statistical Congress in St. Petersburg.
 In 1876, Del Mar served as a mining engineer of the United States Monetary Commission.
 Two years later, he served as a clerk to the committee on naval expenditures of the House of Representatives.
+He served as New York state chairman of the National Silver Party in the 1890s.
+He wrote a number of books on money and monetary policy, including A History of Money in Ancient States (1881) and A History of Monetary Crimes (1899).

 Selected Works by Alexander Del Mar